Frequently Asked Questions for Applicants

 Yes—Math and some other programs have online minors.
 The list of current undergraduate majors and minors and graduate degrees is at uis.edu/online.
 If you are applying to another program, and want to get a math online minor, it doesn’t mean you are automatically earning a minor just because you are accepted into that major program.
 You must contact the math program to discuss requirements for the minor.

-The Teacher Education Program is also an available minor for math majors, but requires campus visits.
+The Teacher Education Program is also an available minor for math majors, but it will require some campus visits.
 See the teaching certificate FAQ (#10) below.

-We currently use Blackboard, a common online course management system, but later this year will be switching to a newer one.
+We currently use Canvas, a common online course delivery platform.
 You will need a reliable internet connection but won’t be required to come to campus at any time.

 An instructor may elect to have tests proctored in order to enforce a time limit or make sure that no resource materials are used.
-A few instructors use test proctoring; many do not.
+Some of our instructors use test proctoring; many do not.
 If your instructor asks you to find a test proctor, contact a college in your area, or a public library, military base, or superintendent of schools.
 Ask about costs; most proctors charge some fee, commonly between $10 and $50, for supervising a test.

 Yes.
 The choices of math electives are still somewhat limited for online students, but we have enough core courses available to allow you to earn the degree without any campus visits.